Avnu Alliance

-Avnu Alliance is a consortium of member companies working together to create an interoperable ecosystem of low-latency, time-synchronized, highly reliable networking devices using the IEEE open standard, Time-Sensitive Networking (TSN) and its Pro AV networking protocol, Milan.
+Avnu Alliance is a consortium of member companies working together to create an interoperable ecosystem of low-latency, time-synchronized, highly reliable networking devices using the Audio Video Bridging (AVB) and Time-Sensitive Networking (TSN) IEEE standards and its professional AV networking protocol, Milan.
 Avnu Alliance creates comprehensive certification programs to ensure interoperability of network devices.
-In the Professional Audio Video (AV) industry, Alliance member companies worked together to develop Milan: a standards-based, user-driven deterministic network protocol for professional media, that through certification, assures devices will work together at new levels of convenience, reliability, and functionality.
-Milan™ is a standards-based deterministic network protocol for real time media.
-Avnu Members may use the Avnu-certified or Milan-certified logo on devices that pass the conformance tests from Avnu.
-Not every device based on AVB or TSN is submitted for certification to the Avnu Alliance.
-The lack of the Avnu logo does not necessarily imply a device is incompatible with other Avnu-certified devices.
-The Alliance, in conjunction with other complimentary standards bodies and alliances, provides a united network foundation for use in professional AV, automotive, industrial control and consumer segments.

 History

 Audio Video Bridging is the set of standards developed by the IEEE Audio Video Bridging Task Group of the IEEE 802.1 standards committee.
 The committee developed the original technical standards for AVB, a way to simplify audio and video streaming through the use of the Ethernet cable, rather than the complicated approach traditionally taken using an array of analog one-way, single-purpose and point-to-point cables.

 Avnu Alliance was launched on August 25, 2009, to create certification processes based on AVB standards that would ensure interoperability.
 Founding members include: Broadcom, Cisco Systems, Harman International, Intel and Xilinx.

 In 2012, Avnu Alliance announced the formation of Avnu Automotive AVB Gen2 Council (AAA2C), a committee of automotive industry experts that will collectively identify automotive requirements for future development of the second generation of AVB standards.

 In April 2013, the forum launched the Avnu Alliance Broadcast Advisory Council (AABAC) to assess and improve AVB requirements in the broadcast industry.
 Created with the participation of Avnu Alliance members, network technologists and broadcasters, the AABAC also intends to promote the use of AVB in broadcast applications.

 Avnu Alliance's president is Dave Cavalcanti of Intel Corporation, Gary Stuebing of Cisco is vice president and chairman of Avnu Alliance.